 We’re huge proponents of data visualization because it is both aesthetically pleasing and an effective form of visual communication.
 Our brains are pre-wired for visual communication, so visualizing data makes the information presented easier to comprehend and recall.

 Data is particularly useful to enhance your messaging; it also creates visual variety.
 Note: If there is particularly pertinent information that supports your story, include callouts or additional context to ensure your reader understands the significance of the data.

 As you look for opportunities to visualize, make sure you follow best practices.
-(See our data visualization 101 series for more info on how to design common charts and graphs, and try these 25 tips to improve your data visualizations.)
+(See our data visualization 101 guide for more info on how to design common charts and graphs, and try these 25 tips to improve your data visualizations.)

 Example: The data visualizations in the National Association of Realtors 2013 Annual Report show the organization’s social media growth in an easy-to-understand way.

 The visuals you include tell your story as much as the words on the page.
 Your choice of illustrations, photos, colors, and fonts make your visual language an extension of your brand identity.